VirtusLab/scala-cli/website/docs/guides/ide.md

 ## Metals

 Once Metals picks up the project structure that’s created by Scala CLI, basic features like navigation, diagnostics, and code completion should work.
+Reloading the workspace on project structure changes is currently experimental and should work for most scenarios, we are working on improving its stability.
-However, picking up source files newly included in the project structure by Scala CLI may require restarting the build server manually.
-(Closing & reopening the project should also be sufficient)
+For some cases it may still be necessary to restart the build server manually.
+(Closing & reopening the project should also be sufficient.)

 ## IntelliJ

 Here are a few notes related to IntelliJ support:
 - IntelliJ currently does not automatically pick up changes in the project structure, so any change in dependencies, compiler options, etc., need to be manually reloaded.
+- Similarly to Metals, reloading the workspace on project structure changes is currently experimental and should work for most scenarios.
+  We are working on improving its stability.
+For some cases it may still be necessary to restart the build server manually.
-- Similarly to Metals, picking up source files newly included in the project structure by Scala CLI may require restarting the build server manually.
-(Closing & reopening the project should also be sufficient)
+  (Closing & reopening the project should also be sufficient.)

 ## Directories vs single files when working with an IDE
 When working with Scala CLI in an IDE, it is generally suggested to use directories rather than single files.